Organizations with peer support programs

 - Monthly webinars: Webinars explore topics relevant to organizations that provide peer support services in both Medicaid-reimbursed and non-Medicaid settings.

-- Weekly office hours: Office hours are drop-in meetings for providers who supervise peer specialists or administer peer support services.
+- Weekly office hours: Office hours are drop-in meetings for providers who supervise peer specialists or administrators of peer support services.

 Sign up for our peer mailing list to receive information on these opportunities or contact the OPS program for individual support.